bennettoxford/kissh/README.md

 commit and push changes made to repos on those remote machines.

-To do so safely, you should temporarily re-connect with agent forwarding enabled (`ssh -A ...`), then exit and go back to regular non-forwarded ssh connection afterwards.
+To do so safely, you should temporarily re-connect with agent forwarding enabled (`ssh -A ...`), then exit and go back to regular non-forwarded SSH connection afterwards.